Pandemic (board game): Gameplay

 To aid in winning the game, players are given roles that allow them to alter the above rules.
 Five roles were introduced in the original core game, with seven in the second edition, but additional roles were added through the game's expansion.
 For example, the Medic is able to treat all cubes in a city with a single action or, once a cure for a disease has been found, can remove cubes of that color in the city they are in without spending an action, while the Scientist needs only four cards of the same color to discover the cure (instead of five).
 The players are also helped by the Event cards, which allow for similar one-time actions, such as direct removal of a few disease cubes or immediate construction of a research station.

 Pandemic requires all players to coordinate their efforts to win the game, specifically in gathering and sharing the necessary cards to discover cures while moving in coordination around the board and preventing Outbreaks in an efficient manner.
 However, a criticism of the game, dubbed "quarterbacking", is that there is a tendency for one player – the "alpha gamer" – to control the game.
 However, this is not limited to Pandemic – other cooperative board games can also suffer from quarterbacking.

 Expansions

 On the Brink

 In 2009 the first official expansion was released, featuring several new roles, rules variants for a fifth player, new Special Event cards, and new challenges for the players.

-There are eight Role Cards in this expansion, including a revised Operation Expert card and a Bio-Terrorist card, which pits one player against the rest of the team.
+There are eight Role Cards in this expansion, including a revised Operation Expert card and a Bio-Terrorist card, which pits one player against the rest of the team and is the only expansion in which the game is semi-competitive.

 The challenges include a fifth disease, Mutation, which must be cured or not present on the game board when the players score for victory.
 Another challenge is the Virulent Strain, which makes one disease particularly deadly, replacing standard Epidemic cards with new ones.
 Each such card represents a special nasty effect that this particular epidemic has on the game play.